Weak-Field Expansion: A Time-Closed Solution of Quantum Three-Wave Mixing: Introduction

-We note that the quantum three-wave mixing was extensively analyzed within optical cavities (OPO) in the setting of a driven-dissipative system in contact with a thermal bath.
-These works used phase-space techniques, like the positive-$P$ representation, to map the intracavity master equation of the OPO with Markovian damping to stochastic equations \cite{DrummondGardiner1980,PhysRevLett.60.2731,PhysRevA.41.3930}.
-In addition, experiments in OPOs above threshold have observed strong continuous-variable correlations and established bipartite and multipartite entanglement structures involving the pump, signal, and idler fields \cite{PhysRevLett.95.243603,PhysRevLett.97.140504,Coelho2009ThreeColorEntanglement}.
-In contrast, our work here treats directly the unitary dynamics of the bare three-wave-mixing Hamiltonian in the nonlinear medium, without assuming any cavity or Markovian system-bath coupling.
-Cavity boundary conditions and losses can of course be incorporated later by embedding our medium propagator within standard input-output models.
+In addition, quantum treatments of three-wave mixing were pursued extensively within the setting of an OPO cavity, where the trilinear interaction is embedded in a driven-dissipative intracavity master equation with Markovian coupling to external baths and is commonly analyzed using phase-space methods such as the positive-$P$ representation \cite{DrummondGardiner1980,PhysRevLett.60.2731,PhysRevA.41.3930}.
+Experimentally, OPO above threshold have revealed strong continuous-variable correlations and bipartite/multipartite entanglement structures involving pump, signal, and idler fields \cite{PhysRevLett.95.243603,PhysRevLett.97.140504,Coelho2009ThreeColorEntanglement}.
+Yet our work here treats directly the unitary dynamics of the bare three-wave-mixing Hamiltonian in the nonlinear medium, without assuming any cavity or Markovian system-bath coupling; to analyze these scenarios, one may combine the medium propagator given by our solution with standard input-output modeling.

 In the following sections, we first describe the general concept of the weak-field expansion and how the dynamically evolving field operators can be analytically calculated order-by-order.
 We then apply our method to calculate the first meaningful corrections in two major scenarios \textemdash\;parametric amplification and quantum state transfer.
 For parametric amplification we calculate the 2nd order correction to the pump field and point to its utility as a global detector of the signal-idler entanglement; and for quantum state-transfer, we calculate the third order correction that poses the fundamental limit to the transfer fidelity.
 Finally, the ``Methods" section dives deeper into the details on the expansion procedure and reviews the mathematical techniques of the derivation.